 - The weekly At Home e-newsletter and other communications

 Please check events listings and our social media feeds for the many online book talks, lectures, and other events you can join from home.
 We are sending our most timely updates via email; all members and visitors are welcome to join our email list here.

 In-person member and visitor activities, including lecture and concert programs, class visits, rentals, and meetings, are suspended.

 Library staffers are providing services during our regular open hours, including help with electronic resources.
-Call (617) 227-0270 x302, email email@example.com, or make an appointment to come in after we reopen by calling the Membership line at (617) 720-7604.
+Call (617) 227-0270 x302, email firstname.lastname@example.org, or make an appointment to come in by calling the Membership line at (617) 720-7604.

 Staff and Facilities

-All hourly and salaried employees were compensated during the spring 2020 closure, with much of their work continuing remotely.
+All hourly and salaried employees were compensated through COVID-19 related closures, with much of their work continuing remotely.
 The building’s security and climate maintenance systems and procedures have remained in effect at all times.
 Crews have completed thorough cleanings under the direction of facilities and security staff, who continue to maintain the building every day.

 We care foremost about the people of the Athenæum and Boston communities.
-We will remain vigilant and respond prudently to this unprecedented situation, and look forward to offering you a warm welcome when you come in!
+We look forward to offering you a warm welcome when you come in!